liangyy/gwas-abc/README.md

 * Perform biosample enrichment and S-LDSC regression to examine the enrichment of enhancer for each biosample.
 * Link GWAS loci to gene via ABC enhancer-gene map.

+# about data

+The ABC prediction is downloaded from [link](ftp://ftp.broadinstitute.org/outgoing/lincRNA/ABC/).